scvae/scvae/docs/guide.rst

 Examples
 ^^^^^^^^

-To reproduce the main results from Grønbech et al. (2018), you can run the following commands:
+To reproduce the main results from :ref:`Grønbech et al. (2020) <groenbech2020>`, you can run the following commands:

 * Combined PBMC data set from 10x Genomics::